The ceremony's place in Costa Rica

-My First Time Ayahuasca
+How to: First Time Ayahuasca

 So here I am, reading whatever I find online about how to prepare for ayahuasca, what diet I have to respect, and listening to friends’ experiences, and podcasts on Spotify… Suddenly all was about Aya.
-I woke up thinking about it and calculated every meal based on what “I can or can’t” eat, I was controlling my consummation of media, social media, and Netflix… I started reducing my social interactions with people and even my partner.
+I woke up thinking about it and calculated every meal based on what “I can or can’t” eat, I was controlling my consumption of media, social media, and Netflix… I started reducing my social interactions with people and even my partner.

 Now with hindsight, I can say that I haven’t approached the ceremony in the best way.
 I did “too much”.
 Instead of slowing down, preparing, and going inwards, I cut contact with the outer world.
 Results?
 Stress and expectations were awaiting me.
 I was constantly asking myself if I was ready, if I prepared myself enough or if my intention was good enough.

-First- time ayahuasca – D-Day
+First time Ayahuasca – D-Day

 And suddenly the day came.
 I spent some time on the beach alone, meditating, before going to the Finca.
 The place is beautiful, in the middle of the Caribbean jungle.
 The way until the space – in between papaya, coco, and bamboo – calmed me down.
 The guide greeted me and I directly felt welcome.
 Then eventually my friend came, followed by people also coming for the first time.